“The field of science dealing with the study of DNA, genes, chromosomes and related alterations is called genetics.”

 The DNA is a long chain, (more appropriately called the polynucleotide chain) of the nitrogenous bases having all the information of life.

-The DNA is a nucleic acid made up of the deoxyribose sugar, phosphate and nitrogenous bases.
+DNA is a nucleic acid made up of deoxyribose sugar, phosphate and nitrogenous bases.

 Two types of nitrogenous bases named purine and pyrimidines are present in the DNA.
 Adenine and Guanine are the purines while the Thymine and Cytosine are pyrimidines bases present in DNA.

-Three hydrogen bond between cytosine and guanine while two hydrogen bond between thymine and adenine joins two single-stranded DNA.
+Three hydrogen bonds between cytosine and guanine while two hydrogen bond between thymine and adenine joins two single-stranded DNA.